Record a greeting / sweeper for Queer Out Here

 If recording audio is new to you and you want to start small, we get it!
 Here's something easy you can do, which will also help us out.

-We need some sweepers for Queer Out Here.
+We like to use a few different sweepers in each issue of Queer Out Here.
 Sweepers are those short clips you might hear on a radio station - you know, the ones that go, "You're listening to the relaxed vibes of Drive on 104.4, Sweet FM."
 But we're after something more like the community contributions on podcasts like The Sporkful (phone-in style) or Nancy (vox pop style) - and that's where you come in.

 How to record a greeting / sweeper - in four easy steps